Before you start

 The exact dimensions of a file thumbnail will depend on the size of your display.

-To make sure the thumbnail always displays correctly in the File Browser, we recommend setting the frame’s dimensions to 1920 x 960.
+To ensure your custom thumbnail always displays optimally, we recommend setting the frame’s dimensions to 1920 x 960.

 If you use any other dimensions, Figma will scale your selected frame so that it fills the entire thumbnail.

 Note: Figma also uses these thumbnail dimensions for Community files.
 This is something to be mindful of when you publish a file to the Figma Community.